Animal husbandry: Environmental impact

 Animal husbandry has a significant impact on the world environment.
 Both production and consumption of animal products have increased rapidly.
-Over the past 50 years, meat production has trebled, whereas the production of dairy products doubled and that of eggs almost increased fourfold.
-Meanwhile, meat consumption has also nearly doubled worldwide.
-Within that increased overall consumption of meat, developing countries had a surge in meat consumption particularly in the portion of monogastric livestock.
-Being a part of the animal–industrial complex, animal agriculture is the primary driver of climate change, ocean acidification, biodiversity loss, and of the crossing of almost every other planetary boundary, in addition to killing more than 60 billion non-human land animals annually.
-It is responsible for somewhere between 20 and 33% of the fresh water usage in the world, and livestock, and the production of feed for them, occupy about a third of the Earth's ice-free land.
-Livestock production is a contributing factor in species extinction, desertification, and habitat destruction.
-Animal agriculture contributes to species extinction in various ways and is the primary driver of the Holocene extinction.
-It is estimated that 70% of the agricultural land and 30% of the total land surface of the Earth is involved either directly or indirectly in animal agriculture.
-Habitat is destroyed by clearing forests and converting land to grow feed crops and for animal grazing, while predators and herbivores are frequently targeted and hunted because of a perceived threat to livestock profits; for example, animal husbandry is responsible for up to 91% of the deforestation in the Amazon region.
+Since 1950, meat production has tripled, whereas the production of dairy products doubled and that of eggs almost increased fourfold.
+Meanwhile, meat consumption has nearly doubled worldwide.
+Developing countries had a surge in meat consumption, particularly of monogastric livestock.
+Animal husbandry drives climate change, ocean acidification, and biodiversity loss, and kills 60 billion animals annually.
+It uses between 20 and 33% of the world's fresh water, Livestock, and the production of feed for them, occupy about a third of the Earth's ice-free land.
+Livestock production contributes to species extinction, desertification, and habitat destruction. and is the primary driver of the Holocene extinction.
+Some 70% of the agricultural land and 30% of Earth's land surface is involved directly or indirectly in animal husbandry.
+Habitat is destroyed by clearing forests and converting land to grow feed crops and for grazing, while predators and herbivores are frequently targeted because of a perceived threat to livestock profits; for example, animal husbandry causes up to 91% of the deforestation in the Amazon region.
 In addition, livestock produce greenhouse gases.
 Cows produce some 570 million cubic metres of methane per day, that accounts for 35 to 40% of the overall methane emissions of the planet.
 Further, livestock production is responsible for 65% of all human-related emissions of nitrous oxide.

-As a result, ways of mitigating animal husbandry's environmental impact are being studied.
-Strategies include using biogas from manure, genetic selection, immunization, rumen defaunation, outcompetition of methanogenic archaea with acetogens, introduction of methanotrophic bacteria into the rumen, diet modification and grazing management, among others.
-It has been suggested that beef products finished in feedlot are less resource intensive than those pastured beef products.
-A diet change (with Asparagopsis taxiformis) allowed for a reduction of up to 99% of methane production in an experimental study with three ruminants.